tripledio/tripledio.github.io/_posts/2019-05-07-dependency-inversion-principle.md

 author: domenique
 header-img: "img/posts/dip/spotlight.jpg"
 title: "The importance of the dependency inversion principle"
-excerpt: "A blog about the importance and proper useage of the dependency inversion principle."
+excerpt: "The importance and proper useage of the dependency inversion principle."

 ---